informatics-isi-edu/nih-commons-www/README.md

 - Fork the jekyll framework to a new repo `<demo-name>-www`
     - Add recipes similar to the rbk recipes and makefile/scripts

-I'll flesh out what those last two recipes/makefiles/scripts should look like.